The Westfjords are fairly remote region of Iceland, however, it is very accessible.

 Reykjavík - Hólmavík - available all year

-Hólmavík - Ísafjörður - available during summer time, until 18. september
+Hólmavík - Ísafjörður - available during summer time, until 18. september.
+Book in advance!

 Reykjavík - Brjánslækur via ferry Baldur - available all year